 Thus, the caliphs spent large sums of their vast wealth sponsoring not only scholars who were conducting research but also translators who worked to disperse the knowledge of ancient cultures.

-Islamic scholars preserved writings of Ancient Greeks
+Islamic golden age scholars preserved the knowledge of ancient Greeks

 This wave of intellectual curiosity and state-sponsored research in the Islamic world was a sharp contrast to Europe, which was in what some used to call the Dark Ages, when literacy rates were low and theology was preferred to knowledge from antiquity.